sukhrobnurali/ecommerce-backend/README.md

 - **Database Management:** Uses migrations and Laravel’s Eloquent ORM for streamlined database interactions.
 - **Comprehensive Testing:** Includes a full Postman collection for API testing and documentation.
 - **Scalable Architecture:** Follows industry-standard practices for building production-ready applications.

 ---

-## Learning Outcomes
-By working through this course, learners will gain:
-- In-depth knowledge of Laravel and PHP best practices.
-- Hands-on experience in building secure and scalable APIs.
-- The ability to integrate backend services with modern frontend applications.
-- A solid understanding of database management and migration strategies.
-- Familiarity with API documentation and testing tools like Postman.

----